About this listing

 We do not live onsite.
 Maybe in our dreams, but not in reality.
 Our lovely care-takers AnnaMaria and Marco live next door and will make sure your stay is great.
 Please do not use them like concierge.
 They are there to help with emergencies or problems with the house.
 If possible don't bother them after 6pm or before 10am.
 We live in Denver.

 The neighborhood is a working class neighborhood.
 Many of the local business owners reside here.
-It's very safe, however do not leave and leave the house unlocked.
+It's very safe, however do not leave the house unlocked.
 There is always the chance for crimes of opportunity any where you travel.
 There is street parking.
 This neighborhood is surrounded by jungle, so expect to see bats at night, and bugs of all shapes and sizes.

 There are white vans called collectivos that run up and down highway 307.
 A ride is somewhere around 3 dollars.
 Keep in mind these are utilized by many workers, so it's best to avoid rush hours like early morning and afternoon when they are getting off of work.